olop4444/ued-mod/UED Readme.txt

--slient, from Maplantis, for the Wyvern graphic -Devourer, from staredit.net, for Munitions Center graphic -Voyager7456[MM], from Maplantis, for the Pulse Rifle attack graphic, Institute graphic, Aerotrooper graphic, Falcon graphic -Shaggydavid, from Warboards, for modifying the Aerotrooper graphic -SubFocus, for the ECV graphic
+-slient, from Maplantis, for the Wyvern graphic -Devourer, from staredit.net, for Munitions Center graphic -Voyager7456[MM], from Maplantis, for the Pulse Rifle attack graphic, Institute graphic, Aerotrooper graphic, Falcon graphic, DMatrix plugin hook
+-Shaggydavid, from Warboards, for modifying the Aerotrooper graphic -SubFocus, for the ECV graphic
 -Kookster, for the Stellardrome graphic